UK truck victims were Chinese | DW | 24.10.2019

-Police have confirmed that the 39 people found dead in a truck were Chinese nationals.
-The revelation comes after two buildings were raided in Northern Ireland.

-The 39 people found dead inside a refrigerated truck in southeastern England were all Chinese nationals, British police confirmed on Thursday.
+The 39 people found dead inside a refrigerated truck in southeastern England were all Chinese nationals, British police and the Chinese foreign ministry confirmed on Thursday.

 Emergency workers found the bodies of 39 peopleinside a truck container at an industrial estate in Essex on Wednesday morning.